AllskyTeam/allsky/README.md

 	* WebUI:
 		* The WebUI is now installed as part of the Allsky installation.
 The [allsky-portal](https://github.com/thomasjacquin/allsky-portal) repository will be removed.
 		* The WebUI and Allsky Website are now installed in ~/allsky/html and ~/allsky/html/allsky, respectively.
 Any images in the old locations are moved to the new locations when upgrading to this release.
 		* Minimum, maximum, and default values are now correct for all camera models.
-This was accomplished by having the camera's capabilities stored in a configuration file which is used by the WebUI.
+		* The **Focus Metric** setting in the WebUI is now available for ZWO cameras.
-		* The "Editor" page can edit the Allsky Website's `configuration.json` file if you have the website installed on your Pi.
-This is the preferred way to edit that file, since the editor performs basic syntax checking.
+		* The "Editor" page can edit the Allsky Website's configuration file(s) if you have the website installed on your Pi.
+This is the preferred way to edit the configuration file(s), since the editor performs basic syntax checking.
-		* Some errors that appear in the log file also appear in the WebUI.
+		* Some errors that appear in the `/var/log/allsky.log` file also appear in the WebUI so you don't miss them.
 Currently this is limited to Allsky Map data errors, but will be expanded in the future.
 		* The order of items in the "Camera Settings" page changed slightly.
 		* Buttons in the "Dark" mode are now darker.
 		* Several minor enhancements were made.